 The classification (querying) process in the CFI algorithm is given in Figure 3.
 The classification in CFI involves a voting scheme where each feature casts its vote.
 The process starts by initializing the votes of each class to zero.
-If the value of the query instance q for a feature f is unknown (missing), then that feature does not involve in the voting.
-That is, the features containing missing values are simply ignored.
-If the $q_f$ value is known, the interval I into which $e_f$ falls is searched.
-If the $q_f$ value does not fall in any interval on f, then again the feature f does not participate in the voting.
-If an interval I is found that includes the $q_f$ value, then the votes of I are the votes that f casts in the voting.
+If the value of the query instance for a feature f is unknown (missing), then that feature does not involve in the voting.
+That is the features containing missing values are simply ignored.
+If the q_f value is known, the interval I into which e_f falls is searched.
+If the q_f value does not fall in any interval on f, then again the feature f does not participate in the voting.
+If an interval I is found that includes the q_f value, then the votes of I are the votes that f casts in the voting.
 Since the sum of the votes of an interval is normalized to 1, during the training, each feature has an equal power in the voting.
-Once all the features have completed casting their votes, the class that received the highest amount of votes is set as the winner of the query instance.
-If the votes received by the winner is above the minimum threshold then the winner is returned as the predicted class value; otherwise no prediction is made and the decision left to the expert.
-Confidence of a prediction is computed as $v_p / \sum{i=1}^k v_i$ .
+Once all the features have completed casting their votes, the class that received the highest amount of votes is predicted to be the class of the query instance.